OokamiKitsune/OokamiKitsune/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is OokamiKitsune
 =====================================================================================================================================

-Software Developer | Web Developer | Entrepreneur
+Software Engineer | Web Developer | Entrepreneur
 -------------------------------------------------

 I am a computer science 🖥️ guru who loves building, contributing, and managing great projects with great teams.
 I am big into Web3 and Blockchain protocols and work in the crypto/web3 space.
 I enjoy the backend a bit more than the front end.
 I also like AI and business solutions that are built for the future.

 * 🌍  I'm based in Chicago
 * 🚀  I'm currently working on [Athena AI](http://athena-ai-xi.vercel.app/)
-* 🧠  I'm learning JS/TS (at same time), Rust, and Python
+* 🧠  I'm learning JS/TS (at the same time), Rust, and Python
-* 🤝  I'm open to collaborating on anything with the end goal of completing it.
+* 🤝  I'm open to collaborating on anything with the end goal of completing it at least as a MVP.
 * ⚡  I also enjoy solving business issues with code, DevOps, and project management.
 I pioneered and built a team with the largest scalable department for the world's largest crypto kiosk network.

 ### Skills